MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-orderby-property.md

 ## Remarks

  In the OrderBy property, you add a column by name and set its direction to ascending or descending.
-To sort on multiple columns, separate each column with a comma, like `Name=Ascending,Quantity=Descending`.
+To sort on multiple columns, separate each column with a comma, like `OrderBy = ascending (Name), descending (Quantity)`.

 > [!NOTE]
 > You cannot sort on the same column more than once.